razzius-archive/jiraflow/README.md

 ## TODO

 This won't work with your Jira unless you have the same status names and fields.
 For now, manually edit lib.py.

-- Define `description` as a composition of the raw issue data with [jq](https://github.com/stedolan/jq)